A journal and pen on a counter

 But looking back, even though I was told I did fine, I didn’t always think so.
 I was pretty hard on myself.
 I always thought I could have done better.

-The bigger questions were why was I so exhausted when each assignment was over?
+The bigger question was why was I so exhausted when each assignment was over?
 Was it me?
 Would more training have helped?
 Was it a right fit for me?
 How did so many of the managers I looked up to make it look so easy?

-As I reflected back over my agonizing decisions to accept, and the dissection of events when the assignments were over, I believe I should have paid more attention to my gut and to the struggle I was feeling.
+As I reflected on my agonizing decisions to accept and the dissection of events after the assignments were over, I believe I should have paid more attention to my gut and the struggle I was feeling.

-After the last assignment, I realized that even though our society and our culture keeps telling us that climbing the ladder is a good thing, management might not be for everyone.
-I knew conclusively that it wasn’t for me and I finally knew the reasons why.
+After the last assignment, I realized that even though our society and our culture keep telling us that climbing the ladder is a good thing, management might not be for everyone.
+I knew conclusively that it wasn’t for me, and I finally knew the reasons why.

 Creativity energizes me.
 Tapping into my creative energies makes me giddy with joy.
-I remember once being asked by a former manager to proofread a 150 page document for another team.
-The authors had worked on it so much, they needed a fresh pair of eyes to review it.
+I remember once being asked by a former manager to proofread a 150-page document for another team.
+The authors had worked on it so much that they needed a fresh pair of eyes to review it.
 All I remember was trying so hard to contain my nervous giggles from the honour of being offered the monumental task.

 At the end of each day of full-time review, I was exhilarated.
 I could go home, work out, make a four-course dinner, spring clean the basement and alphabetize the contents of my kitchen.